int128/actions-tanpopo/tasks/golangci-lint-aqua/README.md

 - If the job runs golangci-lint by `go tool`, replace it with `golangci-lint run`.
 - If the job uses `actions/setup-go`, fetch the Go version from `go.mod` and set it to `go-version`.

+Here is an example of how to modify the workflow:

 Before: